How To Run An Interior Design Business

 You will always want to add them to a testimonials page on your website, as reviews are a BIG DEAL to consumers.

 You are in business to make money.
 Sure, this business is our passion, but it’s still a business.

 What are you going to charge?
 How are you building multiple revenue streams?
-Are you marking up furniture?
+Are you making commissions on furniture sales?

-In running your interior design business, you will find that you have a lot of outgoing expenses, everything starts to add up fast.
-It’s mandatory for you to be making a profit at the end of the day.
-This doesn’t make you greedy – it makes you a smart business owner.
+In running your interior design business, you will find that you have a lot of outgoing expenses.
+Everything starts to add up fast and it’s mandatory for you to be making a profit at the end of the day.
+This doesn’t make you greedy, it makes you a smart business owner.

 Join my FREE Facebook Group – Interior Design Business Strategies.
 IDBS…where there is no BS.
 It’s a supportive, highly resourceful and incredible group of talented designers from all over the world.

 The engagement is unparalleled and people are sharing so much, every single day.
 Click here to request to join my tribe and be sure to answer the required questions in order to qualify for approval.

 Work with me one-on-one for a video coaching call!
 See what other designers are saying about hiring my services here.
 Feel free to reach out and connect with me to find out more information or to book your one on one coaching session today.

 What else do you consider important in terms of running an interior design or decorating business?
 Comment below, tell me what you think!

 Please note: some links on this page are affiliate and therefore earn me a small commission should you choose to purchase a product or sign up to a program.
 There are no extra fees incurred at all.
 Thank you for your trust and support.